ShadowHawk (character): Fictional character biography

 In his final act as ShadowHawk, Johnstone would rescue his mother from being attacked by Hawk's Shadow.
 The aftermath of the fight would leave Johnstone in a weakened state and unable to elude the pursuit of the police.
-He was remanded into custody and transported to a hospital where AIDS eventually took its toll and ended his life.
+He was remanded into custody and transported to a hospital, where he died from AIDS.

 Edward Collins

 In the wake of Paul Johnstone's death, it was revealed that ShadowHawk is in fact a "Spirit of Justice" and the spirit has inhabited at least four people in the past.
 Three of the revealed ShadowHawks were human, the last one being a robot.
 The three human ShadowHawks dealt with villains such as big game huntress Trophy, the toxic mutant Glortch, the mutant crime-boss Joe the Blowfish and the street gang of super-villains the Junkyard Dogz (Hotspur, Rumble Doll, Fast Lucy, Guncrazy and Needle).
 One of the ShadowHawks included Paul Johnstone's accomplice, Christina Reid.
 Like Johnstone, the New ShadowHawks become members of Brigade.

 After the Spirit of Justice leaves the robot it becomes "Justice", without human feelings and starts to kill people.
 The saga of the robot ShadowHawk was told in a crossover story called "ShadowHunt", which ran through five Image titles in April 1996.
 At the end of New Man #4, the robot was destroyed.